 Elena - The Flirt

 "Of course I'm the same Elena, how stupid do people get?
 I just got prettier, duh."

-Veteran of Total Drama Tiki Jungle, who developed some Mary Sue-like traits very early in the story, then Took a Level in Jerkass (nobody knows why or how, it's hinted that this is how she's always been) and was eliminated quite abruptly.
-Returns with a much more... abrasive personality.
+The 12th-placer of Total Drama Tiki Jungle, who developed some Mary Sue-like traits very early in the story, then Took a Level in Jerkass (nobody knows why or how, it's hinted that this is how she's always been) and was eliminated quite abruptly.
+Returns with a much more abrasive personality.

 - Alpha Bitch: Duels with Chelsey for this role on the Ralphcakes, although Chelsey is more likable while Elena has absolutely no redeeming qualities.

 - Attention Whore: Sometimes outright states she's doing things (such as making out with Trey) just to get more screentime.

 - Book Dumb: Seems to think that parmesan is a spice, among other examples.